 Honesty, especially with yourself.
 Refusing to face how you feel about anything is really just a slow suicide at the end of the day, and why kill yourself for the sake of perception.
 Be real, even if it means being vulnerable.
 That's the best thing about music, you can be honest and still keep your personal boundaries in place in every other aspect of your life.
 I hope my music offers this type of understanding for others, as much as the music of artists like Eddie Vedder, Kurt Cobain and Jon Foreman have done for me.

-It depends on the atmosphere but I like of it as mutually beneficial, provided the audience isn't just there to for a cheap drunken thrill.
+It depends on the atmosphere but I like to think of it as mutually beneficial, provided the audience isn't just there to for a cheap drunken thrill.

 It is very difficult to make it as an original artist now days.
 People want to hear what they're already familiar with.
 Very few people are hungry for new music, new artists, new voices, or even real instruments.
 I'd love for people to open their minds and let go of their preconceptions.
 Real music is a dying breed.